 This method also makes it easier for the soil to drain too.

-When finished, you want an area which is the size of a substantial upside-down mixing bowl.
+When finished, you want an area that is the size of a substantial upside-down mixing bowl.
 It’s essential to incorporate all of the manure and compost for the proper nutrients.

 After the mound is complete, you plant the seeds in the hill.
 You want four seeds per hill and plant each seed one inch deep into the hill.

 Make sure your hills are around 10 feet apart.
 If you’re planning on growing larger pumpkins (such as 300-pound pumpkins), put 20 feet between hills.
 This would apply to those who grow giant pumpkins to compete in county and state fairs.

 The pumpkin seeds should germinate and be above ground in two weeks or less.
 When the plants have reached three inches in height, it’s time to thin the hill out.

 You want three plants per hill.
 Be sure to use scissors to cut out the plants you don’t want.
 This should deter any damage to the remaining plants’ roots.